-Mobile-First Indexing starting from July
+Google Mobile-First Indexing starting from July

-Mobile-First Indexing by Google is a new indexing method initated by Google to provide high priority for the mobile version of your website.
+Google brings back Mobile-First indexing as the default ranking signal based on how your website performs on mobile devices.
+Mobile-First Indexing by Google is a new indexing method initiated by Google to provide high priority for the mobile version of your website.

-Basically, Mobile-first indexing is not a new update.
-This was released by Google on November 2016, as an aim to promote more mobile-friendly websites.
+Basically, Google Mobile-first indexing is not a new update.
+This was released by Google in November 2016, as an aim to promote more mobile-friendly websites.
 After a short span, from July 1st, 2019 Google brings back Mobile-First Indexing as a prime factor of indexing websites.
 Here, when Mobile-First Indexing starts its action again Google keeps a benchmark for existing website users.
 For now, Google had started monitoring and evaluating the pages based on the dynamic serving and separate URLs.
 But Google brings an end to this scenario and brings Mobile-First Indexing.

 Here are how Mobile-First Indexing Means.

-Why Google brings back Mobile-First Indexing?
+Why Google brings back Google Mobile-First Indexing?